How can you expand your revenue within your existing client base?

 There’s a little differentiation on brand, but if you’re not differentiating on service, what they’ve identified is, if something goes wrong, if that neobank doesn’t do the right thing for the customer, the customer immediately turns.
 It’s because there’s no personal relationship and no service potent to the point that’s getting them to believe in some value other than, “Did you never make a mistake?”
 The brands that are much smarter in these products are realizing that the next level of differentiation is not on technology or brand but on service quality.
 Back to the future, it was that way many years ago.
 It’s going to be that way again.

-She becomes brand loyal because of service.
-She likes high-quality clothing.
+The customer becomes brand loyal because of service.
+My wife, for example, likes high-quality clothing.
 When she has a challenge with something, she would talk to a human being.
-Those companies who sell extremely high-quality clothing, she has abandoned them over the fact that she’s had challenges with a return policy for example.
+She has abandoned certain companies over the fact that she’s had challenges with a return policy, for example.
 It’s like buying something as simple as a book.
 What people don’t realize, and I think you’ve hit the nail on the head, is that people want to be able to resolve challenges quickly.
-She bought a book, for example.
+My wife bought a book, for example.
 She’s from Poland originally.
-She speaks English, but she wanted to get rid of her accent.
-Not get rid of it but use it when she wants to.
+She speaks English fluently, but she wants to reduce her accent.
 She was buying books in courses and things like this to do this.

 In the book that she bought, it said, “You have access to these things online,” but she can’t access them online.
 This is a major publisher, so I’m not going to name them.
-The reality is electronic communication, nobody is getting back to her.
+The reality is with electronic communication, nobody is getting back to her.
 Finally, they get back to her and they say, “In this book, you don’t have access to this.
 You needed to buy a different book.”
 She’s like, “I’ll buy a different book.”
 She buys a different book, but it was the same problem.
-It goes back.
+She goes back to the publisher.
 This is going on for a week and a half.
 What’s happening is I can see the service level is breaking down rapport.
 Trust, likability, and respect are going away.
 This is attrition from the inside.